stackhpc/magnum-capi-helm/README.rst

   cd magnum-capi-helm
   pip install -e .

+We currently run the unit tests against the 2023.1 version of Magnum.

 The driver requires access to a Cluster API management cluster.
 For more information, please see: https://cluster-api.sigs.k8s.io/user/quick-start